nutco21ris/nutco21ris/README.md

-# Hello!
-This is Iris 👋
+# Welcome to Iris's GitHub Page 👋

 #### Full-Stack Data Scientist | AI Engineer
-I’m a data-driven problem solver with hands-on experience in machine learning, data engineering, deep learning, and generative AI.
-My background spans marketplace analytics, investment decision-making, and AI product development.
-I’m currently based between the Bay Area and New York, and I enjoy building scalable, cloud-based systems that not only improve technical performance but also drive real business impact.
-I work best at the intersection of data, product, and strategy—translating messy problems into actionable, measurable solutions.
+Hey there!
+I'm Iris, a full-stack data scientist with 2+ years of experience turning data into real business value.
+I love diving deep into machine learning, data engineering, and generative AI—basically anything that involves making sense of complex data.
+Currently splitting my time between the Bay Area and New York, I'm passionate about building solutions that don't just look good on paper but actually move the needle for businesses.
+My sweet spot 🍮 - is where data meets product strategy—taking messy, real-world problems and turning them into something actionable and measurable.

 ---